Vyral/joao-mucciolo-english/_posts/2019-10-28-how-is-the-state-of-the-san-juan-del-sur-real-estate-market.md

 {% include youtube.html %}

-Although our country is going through some tough times, our real estate market remains quite active.
-Here are some of the latest trends.
+<p style="text-align:center;"><em>Although our country is going through some tough times, our real estate market remains quite active.
+Here are some of the latest trends.</em></p>
 Nicaragua is going through some tough, uncertain times right now, but it doesn’t mean that our real estate market has been inactive. **On the contrary, it’s been very active.**

 All of the sellers who have been willing to reduce their prices have been able to sell their properties.
 We’re definitely in a buyer’s market, but **there aren’t a ton of buyers out there, so sometimes a price reduction is necessary to get a deal done.**